 - Melt 1 tablespoon of butter in a Dutch oven.

 - Add the onion and cook on medium heat until soft and translucent.

 - Add the wine, broth, water and rice and stir.

 - Bring to a boil, then turn down the heat and simmer for 45 minutes with the lid on.
 After the 45 minutes, turn the heat off.

-- Meanwhile season the chicken with salt and pepper, drizzle a bit of vegetable oil on it and bake it in a 375-degree oven until its internal temperature registers 165 degree F.
+- While the soup is simmering, season the chicken with salt and pepper, drizzle a bit of vegetable oil on it and bake it in a 375-degree oven until its internal temperature registers 165 degree F.

 - Shred the chicken with two forks, cover and set aside.